 But that only scratches the surface of talent network benefits.
 They also help you:

 1. Capture candidates before they drop off.

 It’s rare that a candidate finds a job he or she likes and completes the (often long) application process right away.
 It’s even rarer for a job seeker to continuously check back on a company’s career site to see if any relevant positions have opened up.
-Therefore, giving candidates the option to join a talent network in just a few simple clicks can keep them engaged and interested for the long haul.
+So giving candidates the option to join a talent network in a few simple clicks can keep them engaged and connected to you for the longer haul.

-- Save on recruiting costs.
 With a talent network, you can save money that would normally go toward advertising and recruitment marketing because you’ve already done the groundwork to get candidates interested in your opportunities.
 And because you can get to work recruiting right away (as mentioned above), you’ll save on costs associated with time-to-hire, such as lost productivity.

-- Improve the candidate experience.
-Talent networks do not just benefit companies – candidates reap benefits, too.
-Not only are they the first to find out about new positions that are relevant to their skills and interests, they also save time because the jobs come directly to them – via email or text.
+Talent networks do not just benefit companies, but candidates reap the benefits, too.
+Not only are they the first to find out about new positions that are relevant to their skills and interests, they also save time because the jobs come directly to them.
 Also, talent networks are all about engaging candidates and keeping the lines of communication open, creating a more personal experience that candidates rarely get from companies today.

 5. Get a better-quality hire.

 Candidates in your talent network are individuals who are truly interested in your company and excited about working there, so they're engaged before they even start.
 They also take the time to learn about your company, understand the culture and decide for themselves if they would be a good fit.

 With these tips, start taking steps today to keep candidates engaged for jobs that don't yet exist.